raskawa/cleandate/README.md

 #cleanDate

 Date cleansing and construction helper for Node.js.
 Basically will try to avoid invalid date errors by doing its best to figure out various dates/delimiters etc that maybe passed in during data cleansing efforts or web forms that don't have validation.
-Not meant to be a lazy way to create dates, but a tool in helping with bad data
+Not meant to be a lazy way to create dates, but a tool in helping with bad data.

 ## Install